-The Republican Party's presidential candidates have been confronting each other in a series of debates meant to give voters a sense of where each aspirant stands on critical issues.
+Presidential candidates have been confronting each other in a series of debates meant to give voters a sense of where each aspirant stands on critical issues.
 In this segment of "How America Elects," VOA's Jeffrey Young examines whether these encounters have achieved their purpose.

 The present era of presidential debates began in 1976, when incumbent President Gerald Ford sparred with Democratic challenger Jimmy Carter.
 Debates have been part of presidential elections ever since.
-But unlike traditional debates, they are not structured as point-and-rebuttal arguments.
-The format is more question-and-response, with other candidates' jabs and jousts thrown in, as Georgetown University professor Mark Rom notes.
+But they are not structured as point-and-rebuttal arguments.
+The format is more question and response, with other candidates commenting.

 Since the 1988 election, the independent, nonpartisan Commission on Presidential Debates has run the three major pre-Election Day debates.
 That is still months away.

 Debates have now spilled over from TV to the Internet.
 Candidate debates sponsored by CNN television and the website YouTube enable web users to pose questions to the candidates.

 Both major parties have embraced this novel development.
 Between now and Election Day, many more debates will be held.
 And what will voters take away from these encounters?

 American University's Candice Nelson predicts a familiar pattern.
 "If you look at the history of debates, what stands out is not what the candidates said, but the gaffes that they make."

 Such as when former Republican President Gerald Ford said, "There is no Soviet domination of Eastern Europe"

 And the candidates ? as well as the news media ? are waiting to pounce when someone stumbles.